ubern-mia/bender/episode03/README.md

 ![Model is not really learning all categories](/episode03/dermamnist_v1_initial/per_class_metrics.png)

-Note from the image above that only the `melanocytic nevi` category is being learnt by the model, and since it is has the largest representation in both the training and validation/test set, the weighted average accuracy is quite high even though all the other categories have 0 accuracy.
+Note from the image above that only the `melanocytic nevi` category is being learnt by the model, and since it has the largest representation in both the training and validation/test set, the weighted average accuracy is quite high even though all the other categories have 0 accuracy.

 ![training loss for initial version](/episode03/dermamnist_v1_initial/train_loss.png)